Pyo0811/SchoolCode/README.md

    * System software loader, devices driver, OS, compiler, assembler, linker etc.
    * All the programs that run in OS software applications

-3. The structure of a computer
+   **3. The structure of a computer**

-Harvard architecture : instruction memory, separated form of the data memory
+   * Harvard architecture : instruction memory, separated form of the data memory

-Advantages : It does not occur bottleneck phenomenon because memory is separated each parts.
+     * Advantages : It does not occur bottleneck phenomenon because memory is separated each parts.
-Disadvantages : It requires each circutes to excute program
+     * Disadvantages : It requires each circutes to excute program

-Von Neumann architecture : It shares into one memory.
+   * Von Neumann architecture : It shares into one memory.

-Advantages : It can be designed without changing the structure with only the internal program.
+     * Advantages : It can be designed without changing the structure with only the internal program.
-Disadvantages : It can occur because it shares one memory.
+     * Disadvantages : It can occur because it shares one memory.
-** Today's computers are used as the two structures according to the purpose.
+   **Today's computers are used as the two structures according to the purpose.**

 - Day2 : The operation of the computer and operating system